Automattic/vip-go-ci/README.md

 ### Configuring TeamCity runner

 You can set up `vip-go-ci` with TeamCity, so that when a commit gets pushed to GitHub, `vip-go-ci.php` will run and scan the commit.
+TeamCity is not required, any other similar build management software can be used.

 This flowchart shows how `vip-go-ci` interacts with TeamCity, git, GitHub, and the utilities it uses: